luruke/bidello/README.md

-# 👨‍🏫 Bidello
+# 👨‍🏫 bidello
 ### Don't leave your `Class` alone.

-Bidello is a simple class Mixin and event system.
+bidello is a simple class Mixin and event system.

 ## How to use it